emidec/emidec.github.io/_pages/hiring.md

 No. UCL doesn't have a tenure track.
 We have three "levels": Lecturer, Associate Professor, and (Full) Professor.
 All have the same "job description."
 You can think of Lecturer as the equivalent of Assistant Professor, although with no tenure review.

-Most posts, at all levels, have a three-year "probation" period, which means faculty could be dismissed if they repeatedly fail to meet basic objectives with respect to, e.g., research and/or teaching expectations.
+Most posts, at all levels, have a 1 to 3 years "probation" period, which means faculty could be dismissed if they repeatedly fail to meet basic objectives with respect to, e.g., research and/or teaching expectations.
 Probation is not even remotely comparable to a tenure review process.
 E.g., there is no package to submit, or letters.
 Put simply, if we hire you, you should not be worried about it :)

 ### 7. How much do you pay?